QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 When the latch is empty, `latch.await()` will stop waiting.

-If you've multiple async functions to call, you can simply increase `CountDownLatch` starting value.
+If you've got multiple async functions to call, you can simply increase `CountDownLatch` starting value.

 </div></div>